bdalce/Accessible-Research-Compliance/README.md

 Goals:

     To determine the percentage of publicly accessible ARS publications

     To automate the publication tracking process.

 Scripts:
+    The following scripts use information in VIVO from ARIS

   Publication Info: